juliana-zlatevski/projectzero/README.md

 ## Unsolved/To Do

-1. Add functionality to the nav bar buttons.\
+1. Add functionality to the nav bar buttons.
-2. Add media queries to improve appearance on mobile devices.\
+2. Add media queries to improve appearance on mobile devices.
 3. Fix button on pop-up div to accept input & begin game if user hits enter instead of only when clicking button.

 ## Technologies Used
-HTML, CSS, JS
+HTML, CSS, JS, jQuery